JaneliaSciComp/hortacloud/README.md

 * Purchase an SSL certificate for your domain.
   - This can be done with [AWS Certificate Manager](https://aws.amazon.com/certificate-manager/)
   - or an external certificate provider, often it can be done with the same company that provided your domain registration.
-Use the "Import a certificte" button to register your certificate with AWS.
+Use the "Import a certificate" button to register your certificate with AWS.

 * Use the "Create distribution" button on the CloudFront console to attach your registered domain to the s3 bucket that hosts the admin portal.
   - the only things that need to be changed from the defaults are